nithinmurali/pygsheets/docs/source/authorization.rst

 OAuth Credentials
 -----------------
 This is the best option if you are trying to edit the spreadsheet on behalf of others.
-Using this method your script can get access to all the spreadsheets of the account.
+Using this method, your script can get access to all the spreadsheets of the account.
 The authorization process (giving password and email) has to be completed only once.
 Which will grant the application full access to all of the users sheets.
 Follow this procedure below to get the client secret:

  .. note::
-        Make sure _not_ to share the created authentication file with anyone, as it will give direct access to your enabled APIs.
+        Make sure not to share the created authentication file with anyone, as it will give direct access to your enabled APIs.